freeCodeCamp/freeCodeCamp/guide/english/java/garbage-collection/index.md

 title: Garbage Collection
 ---
 # Garbage Collection in Java
 In languages like C/C++, it is the duty of the programmer to create and destroy objects.
-But if the programmer does not performs his duty, sufficient memory may not be available for the creation of a new object and the program may terminate causing **OutOfMemoryErrors**.
+But if the programmer does not perform his duty, sufficient memory may not be available for the creation of a new object and the program may terminate causing **OutOfMemoryErrors**.

 Java relieves the programmer from memory management task and itself reclaims the memory occupied by the objects which are no longer in use.
-Garbage Collection in java is carried out by a daemon thread called **Garbage Collector**. **JVM(Java Virtual Machine)** invokes it when there is lack of memory(heap) for new objects.
+Garbage Collection in Java is carried out by a daemon thread called **Garbage Collector**. **JVM(Java Virtual Machine)** invokes it when there is lack of memory(heap) for new objects.

 ## When an object becomes eligible for Garbage Collection?
 * An object becomes eligible for Garbage Collection if it is not reachable from any live threads or any static references.